Alexandre-Silva/ADM/README.md

 )
 ```

+If the target path has non-existing directories `adm` will create them if need
+be before the target soft-link.

 Don't forget that this is a bash/zsh array.
 Therefore, special care around
 special characters and spaces should be taken.
 Furthermore, helper variables and
 other bash/zsh logic can be used.
 For example: